 Let’s be honest… having to get a substitute teacher is NOT fun.
 Raise your hand if you’ve gone into work sick as a dog rather than having to write sub plans?
 I know I’m guilty.
 I’ve used all the phrases, “but my kids can’t handle it.” or “It’s so much work I’d rather just go in.”
 Well I’m here to say… USE THOSE DAYS.
 Sick days or personal days… USE THEM.
 Sometimes, you actually NEED a sub.
 And here’s where I come in, I’m here to provide you with 7 easy tips and tricks for planning for substitute teachers to help making those pesky plans a breeze.
 So let’s dive right into the good stuff!!

-Tip #1: The More Detail the Better
+Tip #1: For Substitute Teachers, The More Detail the Better

 Let me let you in on a little secret.
 I wanted to stay home the first year of both of my kid’s lives and I did, but because I’m so passionate about teaching, I started subbing.
-As a classroom teacher with experience also as a substitute teacher at various schools, I can give you BOTH sides and help you make everyone happy.
+As a classroom teacher, with experience also as a substitute teacher at various schools, I can give you BOTH sides and help you make everyone happy.

 Most of the time you’ll have a substitute teacher in your room that’s probably never been in there.
 It could also be the first time they’ve been in the school, or even as the head of a classroom!
 In order to help provide them as much structure and support as possible, provide VERY detailed plans.
 We’re talking EVERYTHING.
 Of course they won’t know your routines or structures like you do, but when they’re done reading your plans, they should know the gist.
 The more detail, the better.